crisis-cadres/praxis-hub/chapters/production.md

 A cadre that depends on grocery stores is one bad harvest, one shipping delay, one economic shock away from hunger.
 True resilience begins with the ability to feed oneself.

-Staple crops—potatoes, beans, grains—must take precedence.
-They are the foundation of survival, providing the calories and nutrients needed to endure.
-While deep rooted perennials are potentially more resilient year over year, and they play a part in establishing long lived food systems, it might be a trap to over-focus on permaculture techniques or "food forest idealism".
-These methods, while laudable, are seldom sufficient to meet immediate caloric needs.
-A balance between long term planning and emergency preparedness is required.
+Staple crops like potatoes, beans, and grains must be prioritized for immediate survival needs.
+While perennial plants and permaculture offer long-term resilience, they often fail to meet urgent caloric demands.
+A balance between emergency preparedness and long-term planning is essential.

 Climate-resilient methods include greenhouses to extend growing seasons, drought-resistant crops to weather erratic rains, and rainwater harvesting to guard against dry spells.
 They buffer against climate unpredictability, and can facilitate significant northward expansion of food production.